 - When the biscuit base is baked, prick the base halfway through again using a fork.

 - While the base is baking, make the lemon filling.
 Combine the eggs, sugar and flour in a large bowl or jug.
 Whisk to combine.
 Then add the lemon zest and lemon juice.
-Whisk to combine.4 eggs, 250 grams granulated sugar, 30 grams flour, zest of 2 lemons, 125 mL lemon juice
+Whisk to combine.4 eggs,250 grams white sugar,30 grams plain flour,zest of 2 lemons,125 mL lemon juice

 - Pour the lemon filling over the pricked warm biscuit base and return to the oven for a further 20 minutes or until the middle doesn't jiggle.